-Welcoming you at Skopje airport.
+Welcoming you at Skopje Airport.
 Today, after the accommodation, first we take you on a walking tour starting from the French World War I cemetery built in 1926 to commemorate 2,930 soldiers from France and its colonies, including Morocco and Senegal, and only 930 of them were identified.
-Commemorations at the cemetery traditionally take place on 14 July for the French National Day and on 11 November, the date of signature of the armistice that ended the World War I. We continue to centuries old Kale – Skopje fortress, and then to the Old Turkish Bazaar, where we visit the Military museum of Macedonia that follows centuries old history of wars in this region.
-Next we visit the Museum of Macedonian Struggle for Sovereignty and Independence, covering WWI and the department of the victims of the communist regime.
-We walk across the Stone Bridge, the land mark of the city, and stop in front of the monument and fountain of Alexander the Great.
+Commemorations at the cemetery traditionally take place on 14 July, the French National Day and on 11 November, the date of signature of the armistice that ended the World War I. We continue to the old Kale – Skopje fortress, and then to the Old Turkish Bazaar, where we visit the Military Museum of Macedonia that follows the centuries old history of wars in this region.
+Next, we visit the Museum of Macedonian Struggle for Sovereignty and Independence, covering WWI and the department of the victims of the communist regime.
+We walk across the Stone Bridge, the landmark of the city, and admire the monument and fountain of Alexander the Great.
 The next stop will be the memorial house of Mother Teresa (she was born in Skopje in 1910).
 Welcoming dinner.

 In the morning we start with some of the natural attractions in Macedonia, and we are getting to one of the most beautiful canyons in Europe, Matka, with its river Treska.
-We will first have small boats ride for 6 km upstream to visit the cave Vrelo, full of cave decorations, like stalactites and stalagmites.
+We will first have small boats ride 6 km upstream to visit the cave Vrelo, full of natural cave decorations.
 Free time in the canyon for individual activities.
-In the afternoon we drive on to the neighboring town Tetovo to visit 15th century built mosque, painted in unique way in 19th century.
+In the afternoon we drive on to the neighboring town Tetovo to visit the 15th century Painted Mosque, painted in a unique way in the 19th century.
 The site used to include an Inn as well as a bathhouse on the other side of the river.
 Abdurrahman Pasha, a great enthusiast of art who was fond of Tetovo, reconstructed the mosque in 1833.
-In the early evening we will rich our today’s destination.
-The final destination today is Ohrid town of UNESCO.
+In the early evening, we will reach our today’s destination.
+The final destination today is Ohrid (a UNESCO enlisted natural and cultural town and lake).
 After the check in to the hotel, we start a walking tour through the old city of Ohrid, with traces of four thousand years of civilization.
-We will visit the ancient Macedonian-Roman theatre, and famous medieval churches – St. Sophia cathedral, Holly Mother of God Perivleptos and St. John the Evangelist at Kaneo, from where by small boats we get back to the city center.
+We will visit the ancient Macedonian-Roman theatre, and famous medieval churches – St. Sophia cathedral, Holly Mother of God Perivleptos, and St. John the Evangelist at Kaneo, from where by small boats we get back to the city center.
 Tonight we have organized dinner in a national restaurant.
 Overnight in a hotel in Ohrid.

-Today we drive a 4×4 jeep to rural Macedonia, following once military road used for transportation of ammunition and thousands of soldiers to the battle line.
-For the locals who live here, even the new generations, a synonym for a war remains WWI.
-Along the trip the terrain will vary from deep forest to desert like places, from valleys to mountains, from inhabited to totally deserted villages.
-We will also have an opportunity to get a small hike to one of the most beautiful old stone bridges in this region, and visit the old water-mill near the bridge.
-We will also witness the rural way of living in Mariovo’s villages that are characterized by the unique architecture of the houses, built only with natural materials like stones, mud and timbering.
-Here, optionally, we can taste homemade bread, sheep cheese, honey, dry meat, fresh salad and fruits authentic to this region.
+Today we drive a 4×4 vehicle to the rural area of Mariovo, following an old military road used for transportation of ammunition and thousands of soldiers to the battle line.
+For the locals who live here, even the new generations, a synonym for war remains WWI.
+Along the trip, the terrain will vary from deep forest to desert-like places, from valleys to mountains, from inhabited to totally deserted villages.
+We will also have an opportunity to get a small hike to one of the most beautiful old stone bridges in this region and visit the old water-mill near the bridge.
+We will also witness the rural way of living in Mariovo’s villages that are characterized by the unique architecture of the houses, built only with natural materials like stones, mud, and timbering.
+Here, optionally, we can taste homemade bread, sheep cheese, honey, dry meat, fresh salad, and fruits authentic to this region.
 Back to Bitola and overnight.

 From Bitola, we head to Dojran, practically following the front line.
-Dojran and its surrounding was a place where one of the most violent battles of the Macedonian Front took place during the World War I. The British army has tried to break through the positions of their opponents several times.
-The Greek and Irish military cemeteries in Rabrovo and the damage to the St. Ilija's church in Star Dojran testify to the violence of the battles.
-Near Dojran, in Kala Tepe, trenches and shelters still can be found.
+Dojran and its surrounding was a place where one of the most violent battles of the Macedonian Front took place during World War I. The British army has tried to break through the positions of their opponents several times.
+The Greek and Irish military cemeteries in Rabrovo, and the damage to the St. Ilija's church in Star Dojran testify to the violence of the battles.
+Near Dojran, in Kala Tepe, trenches and shelters can still be found.
 During the battles, the population of Dojran was forced to leave.
 On several occasions, the city was burned down by British artillery.
 We stop at the Greek cemetery where 118 Greek soldiers died during the breakthrough of the Macedonian Front in September 1918 and buried in the Greek cemetery of Valandovo.
-Just a few meters away we can see the Irish military cemetery, and the grave of soldiers which were part of 10th Irish division.
-Following 4 km land trail, on foot, we next visit Kala Tepe, close to Dojran, with an altitude of 611 meters.
+Just a few meters away we can see the Irish military cemetery and the grave of the soldiers who were part of the 10th Irish division.
+Following a 4 km land trail, on foot, we next visit Kala Tepe, close to Dojran, on an altitude of 611 meters.
 From there, the Bulgarian army was conducting its strategic military operations.
 Dinner and overnight in Dojran.

 Breakfast and transfer to the airport of Thessaloniki.